simutool/.github/profile/README.md

 # SIMUTOOL Data Lake

 This article discusses the system design and motivation of a data lake / data management SaaS platform that was built for an EU _Horizon 2020_ project in the domain of computer-aided manufacturing in the aerospace and automotive industries ([SIMUTOOL](https://doi.org/10.3030/680569), 2015-2019).
-The goal of the project was to _increase the Technology Readiness Level (TRL) of the micorwave heating of composites (tooling and process optimization) to 6-7_.

 Hint: _Looking for the discussion on system design?_ Skip directly to [Scaling the Architecture](https://github.com/simutool#scaling-the-architecture).